 In early autumn pick sloes & blackberries.
 Later fungi and myriads of centipedes, woodworm, and woodlice feed on dead leaves, twigs and fallen wood.

 In the ant hills in the cemetery by the allotments, the occupants will be ready for winter.
 The warblers & chiff-chaffs will have gone.
 Robins are the only birds that sing in the winter.
 The blackbirds are quiet.
 So nature’s cycle goes on from year to year.

 How fortunate you are to live in this parish where nature is free to enjoy.
 So:-

 – Learn about the birds, trees and flowers.

 – Get a free parish plan of the footpaths and lanes, and go for a walk!”

-For information about the parish footpath network and get a copy of the Parish footpath plan, visit the parish Footpath Group website.
+For information about the parish footpath network and get a copy of the Parish footpath plan, visit the parish council website.